 Things to do in Mae Hong Son: Boat ride in Pai River, trekking at Pai, and visit to the Kayan Village

 Amidst the land of tropical forests and coastal beaches, Doi Inthanon National Park stands out from the other destinations in Thailand.
 Sheltering the tallest mountain in the country, this park is located at an elevation which also experiences snowfall during the cold season in the region.
 The Doi Inthanon National Park boasts crystal clear waterfalls, adventurous hiking trails, and the markets where one can spot the tribal people decked up in their authentic clothes.

 Things to do Doi Inthanon National Park: Sightseeing at Mai Klang Waterfall, Mae Ya Waterfall and Sirithan Waterfall, hiking at Ang Ka Nature Trail, and shopping at Hmong market

 5. Chiang Rai

-Tucked at the northernmost part of the Thailand, this city serves as an adjoining point for the golden triangle which consists of Thailand, Laos, and Myanmar.
-For the travelers planning to enjoy their stopover at the city, Chiang Rai keeps them close to the nearby destinations of Thailand.
+Tucked at the northernmost part of Thailand, this city serves as an adjoining point for the golden triangle which consists of Thailand, Laos, and Myanmar.
+For travelers planning to enjoy their stopover at the city, Chiang Rai keeps them close to the nearby destinations of Thailand.
 However this place has its own charm which is reflected by the Buddhist temples, and museums which narrates the story of the town.